Housing Publications, Reports, and Videos

 Project Based Vouchers

 Project Based Vouchers: Funded by the federal government, project-based vouchers (PBVs) are a critical source of deeply affordable housing in the City.
 Residents pay 30% of their income toward the rent, and the PBV pays the difference up to an established fair market rent, and potentially, some utility costs.
 PBVs operate similarly to Housing Choice Vouchers, but are tied to a specific property rather than a household.
 PBV contracts typically have 20-year term of affordability with varying options to renew or extend.
-In the City, some PBVs are administered by the Alexandria Redevelopment Housing Authority (ARHA) while others are administered through Housing Assistance Contracts managed directly by HUD or other funding agencies.
+In the City, some PBVs are administered by the Alexandria Redevelopment and Housing Authority (ARHA) while others are administered through Housing Assistance Program (HAP) contracts managed directly by HUD or other funding agencies.